Put the blunt down just for a second. Don’t get me wrong it’s not a new method. Inhale, exhale! Now, check this out.

 **This is where you can take a short smoke break.
 We promise to lighten it up a bit.

 Today, despite the fact that eight states along with the District of Columbia (D.C.) legalized cannabis for recreational use (and 29 states for medical use), mandatory minimums are still in effect across the country.
 According to the FBI, cannabis arrests still account for nearly half of all drug arrests.

 We know that Latinx and Black communities still face disproportionate numbers of arrests for bud possession despite the fact that white people sell and use it just as much as we do.

-In California and Los Angeles, there has been great progress in decriminalizing cannabis.
+In California and Los Angeles, there has been great progress in decriminalizing cannabis, and you’re able to buy UEI kratom for pain relief in some parts of US too now.
 Check out the Hood Digest Podcast where we talk about this topic.